lukso-network/LIPs/LSPs/LSP-17-ContractExtension.md

 ## Abstract

+This proposal defines two types of contracts:
+- an extendable contract which functionalities are extended.
+- an extension contract that extend the functionalities of the extendable contract.

-This proposal defines two types of contracts, the extendable and the extensions contract.
-An extendable contract is a contract that in case of being called with a function that does not exist, it calls an extension contract ,through the fallback function, with the calldata received appended with the `msg.sender` and `msg.value` of the extendable contract as extra calldata.
+When the extendable contract receives a call for a function not implemented in its public interface, it can forward this call to an extension contract.
+This forwarding occurs through the fallback function.
+The extension contract can then receive the calldata of the initial message call, appended with the `msg.sender` and the `msg.value` initially received.

-The extendable contract should map function selectors (bytes4) to extensions (address) that implement these functions being called.
+The extendable contract should map function selectors (bytes4) to extension contract addresses that implement these functions being called.

 ## Motivation

-After deploying a contract, there is no possible way to integrate native functions into the bytecode of the deployed contract.
-This represents a limitation that smart contract have specially with smart contract based account that could evolve by time and needs to have specific function to support future usecases and standards.
+After deploying a contract, there is no possible way to add new native functions into the bytecode of the deployed contract.
+This represents a limitation for smart contracts, for instance, with smart contract-based accounts that could evolve over time and need specific functions to support future usecases and standards.

 The extensions added can be removed or replaced in any time in the future making the extendable contract highly customizable and able to suit any behavior needed.